First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Observations and data reduction

+We obtained the polarization degree (PD) and polarization angle (PA) parameters using two complementary approaches: (1) a model-independent analysis with the \texttt{ixpepolarization} tool in HEASoft \citep[see also][]{Kislat2015} and (2) spectro-polarimetric fitting with \texttt{xspec}.
 In addition to the phase-averaged analysis, we performed a phase-resolved study.
-Barycenter-corrected (via \texttt{barycorr}) event lists were filtered in phase by assigning each photon to the appropriate phase bin.
-For each phase bin, spectra and responses were generated with \texttt{ixpestartx} and subsequently grouped with \texttt{ftgrouppha} to require a minimum of 30 counts per bin, with the same energy bins for $I$, $Q$, and $U$.
-The resulting spectra were fitted with \textsc{xspec} v.
+We filtered barycenter-corrected (via \texttt{barycorr}) event lists in phase by assigning each photon to the appropriate phase bin.
+We did not apply a binary motion correction because the complete set of source orbital parameters remains unknown.
+For each phase bin, we generated spectra and responses with \texttt{ixpestartx} and then grouped them with \texttt{ftgrouppha}, requiring a minimum of 20 counts per bin and using the same energy bins for $I$, $Q$, and $U$.
+We fit the resulting spectra with \textsc{xspec} v.
 12.15.1 \citep{xspec1996}.

+\nustar comprises two identical, co-aligned X-ray focal plane modules, FPMA and FPMB \citep{Harrison2013}, which provide sensitive coverage in the 3--79~keV energy band.
+Observations were performed on 2025 October 16 (ObsID 91102340002) and on 2025 October 18 (ObsID 91102340004), hereafter referred to as NuObs1 and NuObs2, respectively.
+We extracted the source events using a circular region with a 50\arcsec\ radius centered on the source position.
+We chose a 120\arcsec\ radius background region to optimize the signal-to-noise ratio, particularly at higher energies.

+We reduced the \nustar observations following the standard processing guidelines.\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar_swguide.pdf}} The data were processed using \textsc{HEASoft} v6.36 and CALDB version 20251006 (including the clock correction file 20100101v215).
+We produced cleaned event files with the task \texttt{nupipeline}.
+To mitigate background enhancements associated with passages through the South Atlantic Anomaly (SAA), we applied the filtering configuration recommended by the official SAA reports for these sequences, namely \texttt{saacalc=2}, \texttt{saamode=OPTIMIZED} and \texttt{tentacle=no}, which preserves essentially all useful exposure (21.3 and 19.4~ks for NuObs1 and NuObs2, respectively).
+We extracted the spectra with the \texttt{nuproducts} tool as part of the \texttt{nustardas} pipeline and grouped them to have at least 20 counts per energy channel.
+Significant stray-light contamination affected FPMB during NuObs1 and NuObs2; therefore, we excluded this module from the spectral analysis.

-The abundances used for photoabsorption modeling were taken from \citet{Wilms2000}.
-Throughout this paper, all luminosities are calculated assuming the \gaia~DR3 distance of $d = 3.89$~kpc \citep{WangLi2025}.
-The fits were performed using $\chi^2$ statistics, and uncertainties are quoted at the 68.3\% confidence level (CL) ($1\sigma$), unless stated otherwise.
+Throughout this paper we calculate all luminosities assuming the \gaia~DR3 distance of $d = 3.89$~kpc \citep{WangLi2025}.
+We adopt the abundances of \citet{Wilms2000} for the modeling of photoabsorption.
+We perform spectral fits using $\chi^2$ statistics and quote uncertainties at the 68.3\% confidence level (CL; $1\sigma$), unless otherwise stated.